navikt/pam-opensearch/README.md

 # Opensearch

-More docs will come later
+Work in progress, more docs will come later